mistymyto/apush/G.progressive_era.md

         - Sought the legal abolitions of saloons
     - **18th Amendment**
         - Prohibition of the sale, manufacture, and transportation of alcohol, 1920

-- <ins>State Reforms</ins>
+### State Reforms

 - Initiative - "direct legislation"
     - Voters submit new laws directly to the legislatures
 - Referendum
     - Actions of the legislature could be returned to the electorate
 - Recall
     - Voters could reove a corrupt or unsatisfactory politician by majority vote before their term expired